Ready to say goodbye to student loan debt for good? Learn More

 Happy person with money in their hand and floating around them.

 You are allowed to spend the money you have before filing your case.
-Although that may sound a bit strange, the bankruptcy law and exemptions exist to protect you.
+Although that may sound a bit strange, bankruptcy laws and exemptions exist to protect you.
 Your goal should be to set yourself up for the best possible fresh start after bankruptcy by using the funds you have wisely.

 Depending on how much money you have to spend down, heading to Costco to stock up on toilet paper and non-perishables may be all you need.
 It can also mean getting your kids a new set of clothes for the upcoming school year, stocking up on other household supplies, or getting furniture.